 Tip #1: Match Intensity

-- Wines with an alcohol by volume (ABV) above 14.5% are intense and pair well with strongly flavored cheeses.
+- Wines with an alcohol by volume (ABV) above 14.5% are intense and pair well with strongly flavoured cheeses.

-- Wines with ABV below 12% are less intense and complement delicately flavored cheeses.
+- Wines with ABV below 12% are less intense and complement delicately flavoured cheeses.

 Tip #2: Age Matters